-Entering his ninth season as the head coach at Baylor, Jim Barnes has taken the program to new heights, compiling a school-record .527 winning percentage and the most wins of any head coach in program history.
+Entering his 11th season as the head coach at Baylor, Jim Barnes has taken the program to new heights, compiling a school-record 167 wins.
 Hired on Dec.
-3, 2003, the former Lamar and Wyoming head coach has helped Baylor return to the NCAA tournament twice and establish itself in the national rankings.
+3, 2003, the former Lamar and Wyoming head coach has helped Baylor return to the NCAA Tournament twice and establish itself in the national rankings.

-During his first eight seasons, Barnes has compiled a record of 135-121.
-More impressively, he's led Baylor to the two NCAA Tournaments including the 2009 NCAA Sweet 16, its highest ranking in program history and coached the first two All-Americans in program history.
-Steadily improving over the course of his tenure, Barnes' squad has improved both on and off the court, totaling eight all-conference and 34 academic all-conference honors.
-In the last four seasons alone, Baylor has collected a 76-53 (.589) record, compared to a 59-68 (.465) record in the previous four seasons.
+During his first 10 seasons, Barnes has compiled a record of 167-153 (.522).
+More impressively, he's led Baylor to a pair of NCAA Tournament appearances including the 2009 NCAA Sweet 16, its highest ranking in program history and coached the first two All-Americans in program history.
+Steadily improving over the course of his tenure, Barnes' squad has improved both on and off the court, totaling 13 all-conference and 46 academic all-conference honors.

 In what has become a staple of Barnes-coached teams, the defense shined during the 2010 season.
 Led by libero Caitlyn Trice's school-record 6.23 digs per set, Baylor's back row led the Big 12 and ranked third in the NCAA with 18.91 digs per set.
 Sweeping Texas A&M for the first time in the history of the 32-year-old rivalry helped Baylor to a 16-15 record, narrowly missing a berth to the NCAA Tournament.
 Elizabeth Graham earned all-conference honors and helped lead Baylor to the Courtyard by Marriott/UCF Classic title early in the season.

-In 2009, Barnes' squad achieved previously unreachable milestones, including a trip to the Sweet 16 of the NCAA tournament, the first All-Americans in program history, and the defeat of the two highest-ranked opponents ever at Baylor.
-After earning an at-large bid into the NCAA Tournament, Barnes' crew took down Georgia Tech, then stunned eighth-seeded UCLA on its home floor to advance to the Sweet 16.
-Setter Taylor Barnes and middle blocker Anna Breyfogle became both Barnes' and Baylor's first All-Americans.
-Along the way, the Bears, who reached a program-high ranking of No. 17, took down 11th-ranked Iowa State, along with ninth-ranked UCLA to earn the two best wins in program history.
+In 2009, Barnes' squad achieved previously unreachable milestones, including an appearance in the Sweet 16 of the NCAA Tournament, the first All-Americans in program history and the defeat of the two highest-ranked opponents ever at BU - 11th-ranked Iowa State and No. 9 UCLA.
+After earning an at-large bid into the NCAA Tournament, Barnes' crew took down Georgia Tech before stunning No.-8 seed UCLA on its home floor to advance to the Sweet 16.
+Setter Taylor Barnes and middle blocker Anna Breyfogle became both Barnes' and Baylor's first All-Americans, helping the Bears reach a program-high ranking of No. 17.

-Baylor's 2007 squad finished with an overall record of 14-17, finishing eighth overall in the Big 12.
-The Bears were on the cusp of a winning season, with a 14-11 record late in the year, but suffered six straight losses, including a program record four-straight losses in five-games.
+Baylor's 2007 squad compiled an overall record of 14-17, finishing eighth overall in the Big 12.
+The Bears were on the cusp of a winning season with a 14-11 record late in the year, but suffered six straight losses, including a program-record four five-set losses in a row.
+Defensive play highlighted the season, as Baylor ranked fourth in the Big 12 and 37th nationally in blocks-per-set and averaged 16.48 digs-per-set.

-The 2006 Bears went 18-15, producing a winning record for the first time in Barnes' tenure with the program.
-The Bears were ranked as high as 30th in the nation, and set a school record with a 12-1 nonconference record.
-Again, Baylor improved its record by three wins, a trend that Barnes set during his first two seasons in Waco.
-While Baylor's conference record was 6-14, the same as 2005, the Big 12 featured five teams ranked in the final CSTV/AVCA Top 25, and sent six teams to the NCAA Tournament.
+The 2006 Bears went 18-15, producing a winning record for the first time in Barnes' tenure and a three-win improvement over the previous year.
+The Bears were ranked as high as 30th in the nation, and set a then-school record with a 12-1 non-conference record.

 For the third straight year, Baylor improved defensively, a point of emphasis for Barnes and his staff.
-The Bears finished the season averaging more blocks and digs per game than the previous season for the third time under Barnes.
-The 2006 Bears continued their dominance at the net, ranking 24th nationally and fourth in the Big 12 with 3.11 blocks per game.
-The Bears also ranked seventh in the league with 15.62 digs per game, their highest ranking in that category since 2001 when they made the NCAA Tournament.
-The Bears knocked off two ranked opponents and recorded a 3-0 win over Kansas in Waco, Baylor's first three-game sweep in Big 12 play since 2002.
-The Bears almost knocked off a third ranked opponent, pushing Texas to five games in Austin, also a program first.
+The Bears finished the season averaging more blocks and digs per set than the previous season for the third time under Barnes.
+The 2006 Bears continued their dominance at the net, ranking 24th nationally and fourth in the Big 12 at 3.11 per set.
+The Bears also ranked seventh in the league with 15.62 digs per set, their highest ranking in that category since the 2001 NCAA Tournament squad.
+The Bears knocked off two ranked opponents and recorded a 3-0 win over Kansas in Waco, Baylor's first three-set sweep in Big 12 play in four years.

-During the 2005 season, the Bears improved upon their record from the previous year in their second season under Barnes.
-Baylor went 15-17 overall, a three-win improvement, and 6-14 in Big 12 Conference play, two more league wins than 2004.
-The Bears ranked 19th nationally and third in the Big 12 with 3.05 blocks per game.
-The Bears also ranked fifth in the league with 14.53 digs per game.
-Baylor's signature victory was a four-game win over NCAA Tournament participant Texas A&M in College Station, the Bears' first victory at G. Rollie White Coliseum since 1992.
+In the 2005 season, the Bears made their first of two consecutive three-win improvements under Barnes.
+BU went 15-17 overall and 6-14 in Big 12 Conference play, two more league wins than 2004.
+The Bears ranked 19th nationally and third in the Big 12 with 3.05 blocks per set, while also ranking fifth in the league with 14.53 digs per set.
+Baylor's signature victory was a four-set win over NCAA Tournament participant Texas A&M in College Station, the first road win over the Aggies since 1992.

-Introduced as the 10th head coach in Wyoming volleyball history on Dec.
-19, 2001, Barnes took over a program that posted a 9-15 record in the season prior to his arrival and promptly produced the school's first 20-win season since 1989 with a 20-11 mark.
+Prior to his arrival at Baylor, Barnes was introduced as the 10th head coach in Wyoming volleyball history on Dec.
+19, 2001.
+He took over a program that posted a 9-15 record in 2001 before his arrival and promptly produced the school's first 20-win season in 11 years.
 Only the third Wyoming coach, and the first since 1983, to win 20 matches in his debut season at the Laramie, Wyo., school, Barnes' 2002 team fashioned an 11-match win streak and won in-season tournament titles at host schools Auburn, Central Michigan, Cornell and Texas A&M-Corpus Christi.

 Barnes' second Wyoming team raced to a 13-6 start, highlighted by a pair of victories over Baylor and a championship at the Wyoming Cowgirl Classic.
 However, his team lost three key players to injuries down the stretch and finished 15-16 overall, giving him a two-year UW mark of 35-27 (.565).
 Of the program's 10 coaches, only two won more games in their first two seasons at the Cowgirl helm than Barnes.

-The Wyoming program had one student-athlete earn first-team All-Mountain West Conference honors each season Barnes was on the bench and his 2002 squad had five players earn Academic All-Conference recognition.
-All totaled, 18 players earned academic all-conference honors in Barnes' last three seasons.
+The Wyoming program had one student-athlete earn first-team All-Mountain West Conference honors each season Barnes was on the bench and his 2002 squad had five players earn academic all-conference recognition.

-Barnes guided LU to 24 victories in 2000, the program's most since 1993, and picked up his 100th career coaching win along the way.
+Barnes guided LU to 24 victories in 2000, the program's most since 1993, and picked up his 100th career-coaching win along the way.
 He also led the Lady Cardinals to the finals of the Southland Conference Tournament, just one victory away from a berth in the NCAA Tournament.
-In the tournament semifinals that year, Lamar knocked off undefeated regular-season champion Southwest Texas and ended the nation's longest winning streak at 23 matches.
+In the tournament semifinals that year, Lamar knocked off undefeated regular-season champion Texas State and ended the nation's longest winning streak at 23 matches.

 In four seasons (1998-2000) of play in the Southland Conference, his Lamar teams posted 86 victories and he was inducted into the Tachikara Victory Club.
 Prior to that, Lamar was a member of the Sun Belt Conference.